davidlougheed/strkit/README.md

 ```

 You may need to install the [Rust toolchain](https://www.rust-lang.org/tools/install)
-and a C compiler (e.g., `gcc`, `clang`) to compile the `strkit_rust_ext` wheel, although prebuilt
+and a C compiler (e.g., `gcc`, `clang`), as well as `cmake`, to compile the `strkit_rust_ext` wheel,
-wheels for this module are available for some platforms.
+although prebuilt wheels for this module are available for some platforms.
 Compiling the wheel may take quite
 a long time (in the tens of minutes).

 On Digital Research Alliance of Canada/Compute Canada clusters, this involves loading a few modules: